stevencombs/retrocombs.github.io/_posts/2014-11-29-gadgets-under-200.md

 **[Soundfreaq Sound Kick][0386-029]**, $88 - I wasn’t sure I would include this one as I have the older SFQ-04 model and it is becoming hard to find; however, when I travel, I like to have a good bluetooth speaker to enhance the audio of movies and/or music on my Mac or iOS devices.
 I also use the Soundfreaq with the [White Noise][0386-030] iOS app to drown out sounds when sleeping in noisy hotels.
 The Soundfreaq Sound Kick has great sound for its size and lasts for about 6-8 hours on its rechargeable battery.
 It also includes a USB charging port which has been very handy.

+** {UPDATE: 2011-11-30}[Zagg Folio Case for iPad Air](0386-031)**, $60 - If you need a bluetooth keyboard for your iPad Air (or other models for that matter), I highly recommend the Zagg Folio line.
+The keyboard has a very nice feel, includes selectable multi-color backlit keys and has outstanding battery life. iPad removal is easy to facilitate using without a keyboard.

 That’s my gadget list for 2014.
 There are many more devices I use; however, I choose to list those I thought the most interesting and made the best gift ideas.
 If I happen to think of something else, I’ll be sure to pop back in and add it.
 I’ll include an {Updated} label.
 Have a question about any of these gadgets?
 Drop a comment below.
 I’ll do my best to answer your question.
 I’m also curious what gadgets you used this past year, so list those in the comments below as well.

 [0386-001]: http://www.amazon.com/gp/product/B00FNPD1VW/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00FNPD1VW&linkCode=as2&tag=bricinmypockb-20